-LEARNING ABOUT TRAUMATIC EVENTS
+LEARNING ABOUT UPSETTING/CONFUSING EVENTS

 Upsetting/confusing events are also called traumas.
-Traumatic events can cause people to feel very afraid, upset, confused, helpless, angry, empty, or numb.
-There are different kinds of traumas.
-Let's learn about the traumatic event(s) that you experienced.
-Your therapist will help you answer some common questions teens have about traumatic experiences.
-If you have experienced more than one type of trauma, your therapist will talk to you about how to understand these experiences.
+These events don't happen often, but when they do, they can cause people to feel very afraid, upset. and helpless.
+There are different kinds of upsetting/confusing events.
+Let's learn about the upsetting/confusing event(s) that you experienced.
+Your therapist will help you find the answers to some common questions kids have about upsetting/confusing (If you have experienced more than one type of events. upsetting/confusing event, you can repeat the questions for each one).